insected/bobbae_gcp-wiki/DevOps.md

 ### Buildkit

 [BuildKit](https://github.com/moby/buildkit
 ) is a toolkit  for converting source code to build artifacts.
-It is party of [Moby Project](https://github.com/moby/moby).
+It is a part of [Moby Project](https://github.com/moby/moby).